IsabelAnayaCU/namepending/README.md

 ### To set up
 Download/copy the files.
 Run 'npm install' in the main directory (contains resources and views folders).
+In postgres, run all lines of Database_setup.txt.
 Run 'node server.js'.
 Go to localhost:3000.